 - A term life policy doesn’t have a cash value component

-- Insurance companies usually offer terms ranging from 10- to 30-year, with some offering 1- to 5- year renewable policies
+- Insurance companies usually offer terms ranging from 10- to 30-year, with some offering one- to five-year year renewable policies

 - When the term ends, the policy lapses and the policyholder is no longer covered

-- Term life policies tend to have lower annual premiums than whole life policies, being a good option if you’re looking to buy life insurance for less
+- Term life policies tend to have lower annual premiums than whole life policies, which makes them a good option if you’re looking to buy life insurance for less.

 Whole life insurance